The $\ell$-parity conjecture over the constant quadratic extension: Introduction

-\bthm \lab{main} Let $K$ be a global function field of characteristic $p$, let $\bF_q$ be its field of constants, let $l$ be a prime different from $p$, and let $A$ be an abelian variety over $K$.
-Suppose that there is an $n \ge 1$ such that $A_{K\bF_{q^n}}$ is isogenous to an abelian variety $A\pr$ that acquires a polarization of degree prime to $l$ over an odd degree Galois extension $K\pr/K\bF_{q^n}$ and, if $l = 2$, that the orders of the component groups of all the reductions of $A\pr_{K\pr}$ are odd.
-Then the $l$-parity conjecture holds for $A_{K\bF_{q^2}}$. \ethm
+\bthm[\Cref{main-pf}] \lab{main} Let $K$ be a global field of positive characteristic, let $\bF_q$ be its field of constants, let $\ell \nmid q$ be a prime, and let $A$ be an abelian variety over $K$.
+Suppose that $A$ has a polarization of degree prime to $\ell$ {\upshape(}e.g.,~a principal polarization{\upshape)} and, if $\ell = 2$, that the orders of the component groups of the reductions of $A_{K\ov{\bF}_q}$ are odd.
+Then the $\ell$-parity conjecture holds for~$A_{K\bF_{q^2}}$. \ethm